 - Mobility work for runners – that’s right a lot of mobility is really similar to resistance stretching

-While I think they can be beneficial in that post run time for slowing down and sometimes just FEEL amazing, if you are limited on time then active stretching or mobility is where you need to focus.
+While I think they can be beneficial in that post run time for slowing down and sometimes just FEEL amazing, if you’re limited on time then active stretching or mobility for runners is where you need to focus.

 Here’s why we want to do active or resistance stretching instead: